Welcome to your complete taxi guide for Manchester Airport.

 10 miles away from Piccadilly - you can save time and money by pre-booking your Manchester Airport taxi with one of the providers listed at the top of this page.
 Here are some estimated costs:

 |16 Seater Minibus (12, 14 or 16 passengers, depending on luggage)||£80-100||£140-165|

 * Please note that these prices are estimates.
 Fares can vary depending on routes, taxi firm rates and time of journey.
 Please contact a firm directly for a quotation.

-Manchester’s International Airport is located beyond the city limits, about ten miles from the city centre so you’ll need to get public transport or a private-hire taxi to get there.
-A taxi from Manchester Airport to Piccadilly – the ‘beating heart’ of Manchester – should cost around £30 for a single journey.
+Manchester's International Airport is located beyond the city limits, about ten miles from the city centre so you'll need to get public transport or a private-hire taxi to get there.
+A taxi from Manchester Airport to Piccadilly – the 'beating heart' of Manchester – should cost around £30 for a single journey.
 Prices are arranged before departure, but a surcharge may be added to compensate for flight delays or any unnecessary waiting.
-See our Travel Disruption Advice for help you deal with flight delays and travel disruption when getting to the airport.
+See our Travel Disruption Advice page to help you deal with flight delays and travel disruption when getting to the airport.

 Larger vehicles are, of course, more expensive than smaller ones, ranging from around £40 - £60 for a minibus (6-8 seats) to about £70 or more for a larger, multi-purpose taxi, capable of holding up to 14 people.
 If you're looking for return tickets, the costs are doubled, but be warned that prices can change without notice, and are unlikely to be the same with different companies throughout Manchester taxi ranks.

 Hackney carriages or black cabs can be found near popular nightspots and transport interchanges.
 They are made to be easy to catch, especially for tired travellers, a trip to the city centre can cost up to 30% more than the fares offered by a specialist firm.
 Local minicab firms can be expensive and unreliable at peak times so it is always best to pre-book.